 For Week 1, there are several activities.
 There is a forum for introducing yourself.
 A page that shares the objectives of that week.
 Following this are the readings for the week, then a discussion forum, and lastly an assignment.
 This process completes for however many weeks are topics you have in the course.

-Depending on the your need to plan, you can even planned other pages on the site beside the main page.
-For example, I can wire frame what I want my “Objectives” page to look like or even the discussion topics for my “Discussion” forum.
+Depending on your need to plan, you can even plan other pages on the site beside the main page.
+For example, I can wireframe what I want my “Objectives” page to look like or even the discussion topics for my “Discussion” forum.